Drone Mid Air Conflict Awareness

 Are drones a significant safety issue?

 Open ground around gliding clubs can attract recreational drone flyers.
 So can ridges.
 There has been a collision between a recreational drone and a glider in the Netherlands.
 The glider landed safely with a damaged winglet.
+A recreational drone operated by non-gliding onlookers outside the airfield collided with an open cockpit glider on approach to land at a gliding site – fortunately the drone bounced off the wing leading edge.
 The hazard definitely exists.
 The risk is probably reasonably low, but it will take effort to avoid future problems.
 As in most potential midair collision scenarios, good communication and awareness can be an excellent mitigation.
 Of course communication isn’t always possible where operators of drones cannot be identified because of their distance away from the drone.

 Protected Airfields